A Quantum Algorithmic Approach to Multiconfigurational Valence Bond Theory: Insights from Interpretable Circuit Design: Method

 with $\boldsymbol{{\theta}}^{(M)} = \bigcup_{k=1}^{M}\left\{\boldsymbol{\theta}_k\right\}$ denoting the set of parameters subjected to the optimization procedure.
-Depending on the wavefunction and parameters in the optimization we use the notation $G(N,M)$ with $N$ denoting the number of circuits included in Eq.~\eqref{eq:wavefunction} and $M\leq N$ the number of fully optimized parameters $\boldsymbol{{\theta}}^{(M)}$.
-After the concerted optimization the generalized eigenvalue equation Eq.~\eqref{eq:effective-diagonalization} is invoked as a convergence test.
-If the so-determined coefficients $\boldsymbol{c}$ differ from the optimized coefficients ${\boldsymbol{c}^{(*)}}$, the concerted optimization is restarted with the coefficients determined through~\eqref{eq:effective-diagonalization} as starting values.
-This scheme proved to be useful in similar optimization frameworks in electronic structure.~\cite{kottmann2015accurate}\\
+Depending on the wavefunction and parameters in the optimization we {describe the effective basis method using} the notation $G(N,M)$ with $N$ denoting the number of circuits included in Eq.~\eqref{eq:wavefunction} and $M\leq N$ the number of fully optimized parameters $\boldsymbol{{\theta}}^{(M)}$.
+After the concerted optimization the generalized eigenvalue equation~\eqref{eq:effective-diagonalization} is invoked as a convergence test.
+If the so-determined coefficients $\boldsymbol{c}$ differ from the optimized coefficients ${\boldsymbol{c}^{(*)}}$, the concerted optimization is restarted with the coefficients determined through Eq.~\eqref{eq:effective-diagonalization} as starting values.
+This scheme proved to be useful in similar optimization methods.~\cite{kottmann2015accurate}\\

-Prior to the optimization in Eq.~\eqref{eq:concerted-opt}, the circuit parameters can be initialized in the spirit of NOVQE~\cite{huggins2020non} through individual energy optimization as in Eq.~\eqref{eq:novqe}.
+Prior to the optimization in Eq.~\eqref{eq:concerted-opt}, the circuit parameters can be initialized in the spirit of NOVQE~\cite{huggins2020non} through individual energy optimization as in Eq.~\eqref{eq:novqe}. {In addition, notice that $G(N,0)$ is equivalent to NOVQE and $G(1,1)=G(1,0)$ is equivalent to SPA.}

 At this point, it is crucial to avoid linear dependencies (i.e. restricting the overlaps $S_{ij}$ from becoming too close to one).~\cite{epperly2022theory} This can either be done by including penalty terms into the optimization or through the design of the individual circuits -- in this work we resort to the latter (see Sec.~\ref{sec:circuits}) and provide an argument (Sec.~\ref{sec:results}) why this can be advantageous.
 The pre-optimized circuits are then subjected to the generalized eigenvalue equation~\eqref{eq:effective-diagonalization} resulting in initial values for the coefficients $\mathbf{c}^\text{(0)}$ and initial energies which we will denote as $G(N,0)$.

+{ In Method~1 the key aspects of this section are summarized and an explicit implementation can be found in the appendix~\ref{sec:code-example}. }